ZbCiok/java-stream-examples/README.md

     - Anonymous inner class that extends a class.
     - Anonymous inner class that implements an interface.
     - Anonymous inner class that defined as arguments of method / constructor.
+- Stream filter(Predicate predicate) - returns a stream consisting of the elements of this stream that match the given predicate.
+This is an intermediate operation. https://www.geeksforgeeks.org/stream-filter-java-examples/
+- optional
+  - Optional is a container type for a value which may be absent. https://www.callicoder.com/java-8-optional-tutorial/
 - reduction
   - Stream reduction is an operation that returns one value by combining the elements of a stream.
 The Java stream API contains a set of predefined reduction operations, such as average() , sum() , min() , max() , and count() .
 - mutable reduction operation